 Materials That Are Pet Safe

 Wear shows sooner and is more pronounced on delicate fabrics and lighter shades of fabric than on sturdier fabrics in darker shades.
 More delicate fabrics are also more prone to tears and snagging.
 Among the hardiest natural fabrics for dog-friendly furniture are tweed, microfiber and thick leather.
-Among the hardiest synthetic fabrics are the following:
+Among the hardiest synthetic fabrics are the following:- Polyester

 - Acrylic